Giuseppe Pella: Prime Minister of Italy

 The 1953 general election was characterised by changes in the electoral law.
 Even if the general structure remained uncorrupted, the government introduced a superbonus of two thirds of seats in the House for the coalition which would obtain at-large the absolute majority of votes.
 The change was strongly opposed by the opposition parties as well as DC's smaller coalition partners, who had no realistic chance of success under this system.
 The new law was called the Scam Law by its detractors, including some dissidents of minor government parties who founded special opposition groups to deny the artificial landslide to Christian Democracy.

 In the 7 June election, the government coalition won 49.9% of national vote, just a few thousand votes of the threshold for a supermajority, resulting in an ordinary proportional distribution of the seats.
 Technically, the government won the election, winning a clear working majority of seats in both houses, but frustration with the failure to win a supermajority caused significant tensions in the leading coalition, which ended on 2 August, when De Gasperi was forced to resign by the Parliament.
 On 17 August, President Einaudi appointed Pella as new Prime Minister.
 Pella Cabinet was immediately labeled as "administrative government", with the only aim of approving the budget law.
 As premier, he also served as ad interim Minister of Budget and Foreign Affairs.

 Pella gained further critics when, by issuing nationalistic declarations, he created strife with Josip Broz Tito regarding the Free Territory of Trieste.
-The Yugoslav dictator declared he would have invaded Trieste if the Americans had assigned it to Italy.
+The Yugoslav president declared he would have invaded Trieste if the Americans had assigned it to Italy.
 Then, Pella threatened to send troops to the Eastern border in response to Tito's provocation.
 The crisis that could result in a military confrontation was brought back after many diplomatic efforts by the Western powers.
 His interventionism provoked opposite reactions in Parliament and in the press: Monarchist National Party (PNM) and the neo-fascist Italian Social Movement (MSI) strongly supported him, while the leftist parties, and especially the communists, accused him of nationalism and anti-communism.
 Much of his own party remained neutral, partly because the governments of United States and United Kingdom wanted to keep good relations with Yugoslavia even at the cost of penalizing Italy.
 The media, however, described Pella as a patriot and as a courageous statesman.
 Much of the public opinion appreciated his policies.

 On 12 January 1954, after only 5 months in power, a strong confrontation with many members of DC, regarding the appointment of Salvatore Aldisio as new Minister of Agriculture, forced Pella to resign.